ENCCS/julia-for-hpda/content/index.rst

 going through this HPC lesson independently or attending a workshop where
 it is taught.

+To learn about how to accelerate, parallelise and GPU-port Julia code, please visit the lesson `Julia for high-performance scientific computing <https://enccs.github.io/julia-for-hpc/>`__.

 .. prereq::

    - Experience in one or more programming languages.